Social Computing

 My Contribution

 I contributed to the course by teaching the practical applications of the concepts introduced by Professor Stefano Mizzaro in six lectures (12 hours).
+The practical lectures covered Python and REST fundamentals, social media API access, graph analysis with NetworkX, and crowdsourcing task design with Crowd_Frame.
 I also prepared and assigned course work for the students.

 Academic Year 2022/2023